Environmental impact of mining: Effects of mine pollution on humans

 Humans are also affected by mining.
 There are many diseases that can come from the pollutants that are released into the air and water during the mining process.
 For example, during smelting operations large quantities of air pollutants, such as the suspended particulate matter, SO_{x}, arsenic particles and cadmium, are emitted.
 Metals are usually emitted into the air as particulates as well.
 There are also many occupational health hazards that miners face.
 Most of miners suffer from various respiratory and skin diseases such as asbestosis, silicosis, or black lung disease.

 Furthermore, one of the biggest subset of mining that impacts humans is the pollutants that end up in the water, which results in poor water quality.
 About 30% of the world has access to renewable freshwater which is used by industries that generate large amounts of waste containing chemicals in various concentrations that are deposited into the freshwater.
 The concern of active chemicals in the water can pose a great risk to human health as it can accumulate within the water and fishes.
 There was a study done on an abandon mine in China, Dabaoshan mine and this mine was not active to many years yet the impact of how metals can accumulate in water and soil was a major concern for neighboring villages.
+In a study done on the Tapajos basin in Brazil, 75% of people tested had unsafe levels of mercury in their blood.
 Due to the lack of proper care of waste materials 56% of mortality rate is estimated within the regions around this mining sites, and many have been diagnosed with esophageal cancer and liver cancer.
 It resulted that this mine till this day still has negative impacts on human health through crops and it is evident that there needs to be more cleaning up measures around surrounding areas.

 The long-term effects associated with air pollution are plenty including chronic asthma, pulmonary insufficiency, and cardiovascular mortality.
 According to a Swedish cohort study, diabetes seems to be induced after long-term air pollution exposure.
 Furthermore, air pollution seems to have various malign health effects in early human life, such as respiratory, cardiovascular, mental, and perinatal disorders, leading to infant mortality or chronic disease in adult age.
 Discuss contamination basically influences those living in huge urban zones, where street outflows contribute the foremost to the degradation of discuss quality.
 There's moreover a threat of mechanical mishaps, where the spread of a harmful haze can be lethal to the populaces of the encompassing regions.
 The scattering of poisons is decided by numerous parameters, most outstandingly barometrical soundness and wind.